🌄 SAVE US FROM THE NJDOT!! - STUDY THE DWG I80 5 YEAR - $60+M ROCKFALL PLAN - IT PUTS THE PUBLIC AT RISK.🚧

-Load our letter by clicking the RED BOX "Start Writing".
+Thank you!
+Information on our battle is below.
+Sign our letter by clicking the RED BOX "Start Writing".

 No time or interest to read the history and facts below - no problem, simply sign our letter, OR add comments to our letter, OR delete our content and send your own.
 Our optional content is designed to both explain some of the issues our region has with this project and give FHWA some reasons we are asking for the EIS/Study.
-Your letter will automatically be sent to your State and Federal Legislators.
+Your letter will automatically be sent to your State Legislators.

 The project is so widely opposed by residents, municipalities, and legislators in both PA and NJ, that Congressman Josh Gottheimer has induced an amendment to have funds removed in the FY2021 Federal Budget.

-See the False & Misleading Evidence:
+See some NJDOT False & Misleading Evidence:

-View the I-80 S-Curve project area: MAP - Expect all sign of natural rock formation to be replaced with a wall - 5-10' high, in front of a industrial fence - 10-20' high, in front of a dug ditch - 15-30' deep, and a 60' tall berm to replace much of the east side rock boulder talus slop.
+View the I-80 S-Curve Rockfall Project area: MAP - Expect all sign of natural rock formation to be replaced with a wall - 5-10' high, in front of a industrial fence - 10-20' high, in front of a dug ditch - 15-30' deep, and a 60' tall berm to replace much of the east side rock boulder talus slop.
 The fence will also travel up the west side of the lower ridge and across the top of that lower ridge of Mount Tammany.

 👉Please consider adding a personal note to our letter.
 As per FHWA "simply objecting…. does not necessitate the preparation of an EIS" - we must convince, by including legit real life experiences, sadness anger, fears and disappointment for not having a chance to ask NJDOT, on record, our questions.

-(Additional details and support evidence was previously included in the I80DWG Coalition EIS request submitted July 22, 2020.)
+Additional details and support evidence was previously included in the I80DWG Coalition EIS request submitted July 22, 2020.)

 👎THE REGIONAL COMMUNITY HAS ALREADY BEEN SIGNIFICANTLY IMPACTED (as shown in the I80DWG Coalition EIS request).
 TO CONTINUE THIS PRJECT WITHOUT A STUDY WILL ONLY FACILITATE MORE HARM.